The Boys of Summer (song): Writing

 Mike Campbell, the guitarist for Tom Petty and the Heartbreakers, wrote a demo for "The Boys of Summer" while experimenting with a LinnDrum drum machine and Oberheim Xpander synthesizer.
-He showed it to Tom Petty, but Petty felt it did not fit with the record they were working on, Southern Accents (1985).
-At the suggestion of its record producer Jimmy Iovine, Campbell played it for Don Henley, the vocalist and drummer for the Eagles, who wrote the lyrics and recorded the vocals.
+He showed it to Tom Petty but he felt it did not fit with the record they were working on, Southern Accents (1985).
+At the suggestion of its record producer Jimmy Iovine, Campbell played it for Don Henley, who wrote the lyrics and recorded the vocals.
 They re-recorded the song after Henley decided to change the key.

 Composition and meaning

 "The Boys of Summer" is a heartland rock, electronic rock and synth-pop song, using a repeating guitar riff.
-It was recorded in the key of F major with a tempo of 88 beats per minute (BPM).
+It was recorded in the key of D minor with a tempo of 177 beats per minute (BPM).
 Henley's vocals span F_{3} to A_{4}.
+However, it has been played as it were in C minor but with capo added on the 2nd fret that transposes it a whole step higher, in D minor.

 The lyrics appear to be about the passing of youth and entering middle age, with the nostalgic theme of "summer love" and reminiscence of a past relationship.
 In a 1987 interview with Rolling Stone, Henley explained that the song is about aging and questioning the past—a recurring theme in Henley's lyrics (cf. "The End of the Innocence", and "Taking You Home".)
 In an interview with NME in 1985, Henley explained the '"Deadhead sticker on a Cadillac" lyric as an example of his generation selling out.

 I was driving down the San Diego Freeway and got passed by a $21,000 Cadillac Seville, the status symbol of the right-wing upper-middle-class American bourgeoisie – all the guys with the blue blazers with the crests and the grey pants – and there was this Grateful Dead "Deadhead" bumper sticker on it!

 The song's title is taken from Roger Kahn's 1972 book about the Brooklyn Dodgers, which was in turn taken from a Dylan Thomas poem.